-A Director must not commit to a related party transaction before the Board has approved it.
+A Director must not commit to a related party transaction before the Board or, where required, shareholders have approved it.
 Following such approval, the Director concerned must as soon as practicable after entering into the related party transaction disclose the material terns of the transaction to the Company Secretary.